renaudcerrato/appengine-maven-repository/README.md

     }
 }
 ```

-Using the above, deploying artifacts to your brand new private repository is as simple as:
+Using the above, deploying artifacts to your repository is as simple as:

 ```bash
 $ ./gradlew upload
 ```

-[Accessing artifacts](https://docs.gradle.org/current/userguide/dependency_management.html#sec:accessing_password_protected_maven_repositories) doesn't require any special configuration neither:
+Accessing password protected Maven repositories using Gradle only requires you to specify the `credentials` closure:

 ```gradle
 repositories {